MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 ### Grant access to a user or role on the Azure Blob storage reference

-This example illustrates how to grant access to a user or role named `<regular_user>`, so that such PostgreSQL user can use `azure_storage` extension to access the blobs stored in containers hosted by the referred Azure storage account.
+This example illustrates how to grant access to a user or role named `<regular_user>`, so that such PostgreSQL user can use the `pg_azure_storage` extension to access the blobs stored in containers hosted by the referred Azure storage account.

 `<storage_account>` must be set to the name of your storage account.
 If you used the previous scripts, this value should match whatever value you set to the storage_account environment variable in those scripts.